toannguyenle/myportfolio/README.md

 # Toan Nguyen Le - [underdevelopment]

 This is my portfolio page.
-But really, if you can also use this to register an account and publish yourself a portfolio (will be at my domain name).
+But really, if you can also use this to register an account and publish yourself a portfolio (will be at my domain name)

 Built with: AngularJS, Ruby on Rails (for now).